tendrilinc/omniauth-saml/README.md

   other options.
 Note that the identity provider might not support all options.
   Optional.

 * `:use_post_binding` - Whether or not the auth_request should be submitted via POST rather than GET?
 Optional, default is false.

+* `:authn_context_class_ref` - Request authentication with a specific authentication context class.
+Optional.
+  Default is "urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport".
+Set to nil or empty to completely remove AuthnContextClassRef node from auth request.

 ## Authors